aeternity/aeternity/docs/debian_ubuntu_packaging.md

 One way would be to use Git commit messages and the `git-buildpackage` tools.
 However this is not very practical for Aeternity codebase.
-This would require special branches in the Git repository and this is something that (potenially) should be avoided.
+This would require special branches in the Git repository and this is something that (potentially) should be avoided.

 Another approach would be to convert the RELEASE-NOTES file for every release into a Debian changelog file.
-However this is inpractical.
-The RELEASE-NOTES file is a Markdown file with vague formating (sections, topics etc.) and can't be converted to a Debian changelog file straight-forward.
+However this is impractical.
+The RELEASE-NOTES file is a Markdown file with vague formatting (sections, topics etc.) and can't be converted to a Debian changelog file straight-forward.